 Dr Zaidi is a British-registered clinical psychologist who works with individuals, couples and families in her private practice in Central, and as a mental health consultant for a number of NGOs and international corporations.

-We hope you enjoyed this article on the health benefits of having fun.
-Read more helpful tips in our Health & Fitness section.
+Liked this article on the health benefits of having fun?
+Read more helpful tips in our Health & Fitness section!